Moazzam Begg: Afghanistan and Pakistan, July 2001 – February 2002

 With his wife Zaynab and three young children, Begg moved to Kabul, Afghanistan, in late July 2001.
-At the time, the Taliban ruled Afghanistan.
+At the time, the Taliban ruled most of Afghanistan.
 Begg considered it an economical place to bring up his family, and one where they would not be harassed for their race.
 He wrote in his autobiography that by 2001 the Taliban had made "some modest progress — in social justice and upholding pure, old Islamic values forgotten in many Islamic countries".
 Begg has since criticised the Taliban for its human rights abuses.

 He says that he moved to Kabul to build wells in northwest Afghanistan, where there had been a drought in 2000.
 He and others also intended to build a school for girls in Kabul.
 Begg says while still in the UK, he, and others, had raised money and had begun providing equipment for a school.
 He says he was in the process of starting the school, and intended to work in it as an aid worker.
 The Taliban regime opposed education for females and had not given him a licence for the school, but "they didn't try to stop us either", The Taliban, he says, "were more receptive to Islamic volunteers", and that the repression of women was less intense in Kabul than in other places he saw.
 While in Afghanistan, he bought a handgun.

 In his book Enemy Combatant, Begg recalls telling two US agents who visited him in Guantanamo Bay that: I wanted to live in an Islamic state–one that was free from the corruption and despotism of the rest of the Muslim world....
 I knew you wouldn't understand.
 The Taliban were better than anything Afghanistan has had in the past 25 years.